 Pay-Per-Click Ad Management: $1,000 to $8,000+ Per Month

 Calculating the cost of pay-per-click ads is a bit trickier because there are many different pricing structures and costs involved.
 Agencies won’t typically take on projects unless the raw monthly ad spend is at least a few thousand dollars, with some requiring a minimum spend of $10,000 or more.
-The cost to manage it is a separate charge and usually managed as a monthly retainer either at a flat rate or percentage of your ad spend.
+The cost to manage it is a separate charge and usually managed as a monthly retainer either at a flat rate or a percentage of your ad spend.
 Something in the realm of ten to 15 percent is normal.
 That means if you’re spending $10,000 on ads monthly, the management will be an additional $1,000 to $1,500.
 However, some larger PPC agencies are compensated by the advertising platforms (such as Google Ads or Bing Ads), which saves you the cost of paying a separate management fee.

 A good PPC manager will work hard, always monitoring the results and testing different keywords, ad copy, and landing pages.
 As a result, your ROI will get better over time.
 The challenge is that many use a “set it and forget it” mentality.